devmattmar/resume/README.md

 # resume
-This is my developpers resume
+This is my developer resume